 I think I’ve learned a new word.
 Conundrum means riddle or unanswerable question.
 And naturally the more we think, the more “Cons.” we find.
 Recently I was presented with three questions that are troublesome for some:

 1) The New Testament says that Jesus is the only way to salvation.
 Therefore, did ordinary people before Christ have no means of salvation/heaven?
+(And there is the question of remote souls after Christ that couldn't hear the Gospel/Resurrection message.)

 2) Jews are the chosen people of the Bible, but B.C. were they left out because Jesus hadn’t yet visited the earth?